czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 - bank a written checks to bank b, bank b written checks to bank a, banks just pay the difference between the two!

-**DEFINITION**: degree to which an asset can be converted to cash while retaining value

-In China, most savings go to gov. run banks, which are loaned to gov enterprises at low interest rates
+**DEFINITION**: degree to which an asset can be converted to cash while retaining value In China, most savings go to gov. run banks, which are loaned to gov enterprises at low interest rates

-State deposit insurance before federal deposit insurance.

-Logic: branch banking previously disallowed, due to trying to prevent competition, means that most customers are only in one area, greater risk

-people who are insured may take greater risks.
+Logic: branch banking previously disallowed, due to trying to prevent competition, means that most customers are only in one area, greater risk people who are insured may take greater risks.

 **LESSON**: containing risk doesn't make it go away

 ## ROLE OF GOVERNMENT

 Corruption: beaureaucrats delay, can demand bribes, cost of business goes up, higher prices, lower standard of living.
 Fact: A survey by the World Bank found that the number of days required to start a new business ranged from less than ten in prosperous Singapore to 155 days in poverty-stricken Congo

 **LESSON**: Property Rights create self monitoring, property rights are more valuable to people who are not rich, since its economically efficient

 In aggregate, the non rich often has far more money then rich???
 Entrepreneurs can borrow money, and use that to build middle class homes and apartments in rich neighborhoods, thuse lowering property values of rich

 ## SOCIAL ORDER

-Trust is important in doing business
+Trust is important in doing business.
 Overseas Chinese can make verbal agreements, without judicial legal system involved, thus the cost of doing business is lower, an advantage.
 Rent control can cause landlords to neglect or destroy their property, hoping they can sell the site for other uses, thereby getting rid of costs and rent control

-Consider government as an integral part, loses distinction between capability and intention No present value factor to force political decision makers
+Consider government as an integral part, loses distinction between capability and intention.
+No present value factor to force political decision makers
 No clear categorial definition as "clean water, or clean air"
 LESSON: if gov keeps raising standards of purity, the costs may be more then benefits

 ---------GOVERNMENT FINANCE-------------
 Tax revenue and bond sales are biggest src of money for gov.
 **DEFINITION**: national debt is what's owed by gov.

 ## GOVERNMENT REVENUES
 government services and goods: transactions are transfers of tangible resources that affect economic efficiency.
 Tax rates vs tax revenues: gov can change tax rates, but revenue change depends on people
 FALLACY: "500 billion tax cut or 700 billion tax increase".